nimroddanielmaayan/next.js-demo-2/notes.md

 ### Client Components vs Server Components

 - `use client` is used to indicate that a component should be rendered on the client side.
-A component needs to be client component if it:
+A component needs to be a client component if it:

   - Uses state
   - Uses effects